Vitamins and supplements: Health or Hoax?

 2. The elderly have suppressed gut function, which means they are not able to absorb nutrients like they once could.
 They also have suppressed immune systems, which means they need extra nutrients for extra health benefits.
 This is why supplements in this group of people are needed.

-3. Some people need supplementation for their medical conditions.
-People on long-term restrictive diets or people with gut malabsorption problems benefit from supplements.
+3. Some people need supplementation for their medical conditions or genetic pre-disposition.
+Other people who may be on long-term restrictive diets or people with gut malabsorption problems benefit from supplements.

 Question: So, what about for those who have an already healthy lifestyle, exercise regularly, eat balanced whole foods and don’t smoke or drink alcohol regularly?
 Are supplements necessary in these cases?

-Answer: Not only are they unnecessary, they may also be unsafe.
+Answer: Not only are they are sometimes unnecessary, they may also be unsafe.

 It is mistakenly believed that since small amounts of vitamins are good for you, large amounts must be better.
 But the truth is, in the case of vitamin supplement pills, it is better to follow the rule of ‘less is more’.
 There are fat-soluble, and water-soluble vitamins:

 Vitamins A, D, E and K are fat soluble, which means they can be stored in the body, so it is harder to excrete these vitamins when the body doesn't need them.
 Taking high doses of these vitamins (without medical supervision), especially vitamin A, over a long period of time can result in harmful levels in the body.